matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 ### Code and Tests

-1. Mantain only the code and the test as permanent artifacts.
+1. Maintain only the code and the test as permanent artifacts.
-2. Any artifact contribuiting to those two sources of value are themselves valuable.
+2. Any artifact contributing to those two sources of value are themselves valuable.
 Everything else is waste.

 ### Single Code Base